|About this course:|

 The assessment details for this course can be found in the facts box above.

 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.
+For the course starting in February 2014, you must submit your final TMA online through the eTMA system.

 The details given here are for the course that starts in October 2013 and February 2014.
 We expect it to be available twice a year.